 The state attorney general is responsible for the establishment, enforcement, and modification of child support orders.
 All child support payments must go through the office of the attorney general.
 Failure to pay child support by the noncustodial parent can result in wage withholding, tax refund forfeiture, property liens, and license suspensions.

 Every child support case is different.
 Some are fairly straightforward, while others are complicated and filled with obstacles.
 In either case, disagreements are sometimes to be expected from the other parent.
 Having an experienced, knowledgeable child support attorney by your side is the smartest way to speed up the process while protecting your interests and the best interest of your child.
-An expert family law attorney can help you formulate a plan that will best allow you to achieve the outcome you want.
+Experienced child support lawyers in Dallas, TX can help you formulate a plan that will best allow you to achieve the outcome you want.
 They can help you get an order that establishes the amount of child, medical, and dental support the noncustodial parent must pay each month.
 The order can also address conservatorship as well as possession and access schedules.

 We have those skilled family lawyers who can help you put child support confusion and disputes in the past.
 We are the law firm of Scroggins Law Group, PLLC.
 Our attorneys have several years of experience to draw from and a vast amount of knowledge regarding family law to use when analyzing your case and advising you on how best to proceed.